beucismis/tinyfetch/README.md

 - Shows compile and compiler version
 - Show kernel and operation system
 - Also light and dark color pallate
-- Only GNU/Linux and Windows
+- GNU/Linux, Windows and MacOS support

 ## Installing and Usage
 Install via `pip` (No auto-update):